punctuationmarks/Structural/README.md

 # Employee and Department project for Structural

-GraphQL with Express, written in TypeScript
+GraphQL with Express, written in TypeScript.
+Tests written with Chai and Mocha.

 ## Getting started